 The publication of the L'Adunata edition of this work in 1925 did not endear Galleani to the Mussolini government.
 Arrested in November 1926, Galleani was locked up in the same cell in which he had spent three months in 1892 and found it "as dirty and ugly" as before.
-Soon afterwards, he was banished to the island of Lipari, off the Sicilian coast, from which he was later removed to Messina, and condemned to serve six months in prison, for the crime of insulting Mussolini.
-In February 1930.
-Galleani, in failing health, was allowed to return to the mainland.
-Retiring to the mountain village of Caprigliola, he remained under the surveillance of the police, who seldom left his door and followed him even on his solitary walks in the surrounding countryside.
-Returning from his daily walk, on November 4,1931, Galleani collapsed and died.
-His anarthe anti-radical hysteria which followed the shooting of McKinley, threw all his energies into their cause.
+Soon afterwards, he was banished to the island of Lipari, off the Sicilian coast, from which he was later removed to Messina, and condemned to serve six months in ing Italian anarchist periodical in America.
+Scarcely had he installed himself in this position when a strike erupted among the Paterson silk workers, and Galleani, braving the anti-radical hysteria which followed the shooting of McKinley, threw all his energies into their cause.
 In eloquent and fiery speeches he called on the workers to launch a general strike and thereby free themselves from capitalist oppression.
 Paul Ghio, a visitor from France, was present at one such oration.
 "I have never heard an orator more powerful than Luigi Galleani," he afterwards wrote.
 "He has a marvelous facility with words, accompanied by the faculty - rare among popular tribunes - of precision and clarity of ideas.
 His voice is full of warmth, his glance alive and penetrating, his gestures of exceptional vigor and flawless distinction."